Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 \section{Evaluation}

 The aim of our experimental evaluation is to compare the proposed SAT-based and ASP-based approaches to each other wrt.\ all six inconsistency measures considered in this work.
 We additionally compare our methods to naive baseline algorithms (see Section \ref{sec:baseline-approaches}) in terms of runtime.
-Although we can expect both the SAT-based and the ASP-based approaches to be superior to the baseline methods (regarding ASP this has already been demonstrated for $\icont$, $\iforget$, and $\ihs$ \citep{kuhlmann2021algorithms}, and regarding SAT this has been shown for $\icont$ in \citep{kuhlmann2022comparison}), we still draw this comparison in order to concretely quantify this assumption.
-Besides, the baseline algorithms are, to the best of our knowledge, the only existing ones for the inconsistency measures in question.
+Although we can expect both the SAT-based and the ASP-based approaches to be superior to the baseline methods (regarding ASP this has already been demonstrated for $\icont$, $\iforget$, and $\ihs$ \cite{kuhlmann2021algorithms}, and regarding SAT this has been shown for $\icont$ in \cite{kuhlmann2022comparison}), we still draw this comparison in order to concretely quantify this assumption.
+Besides, the baseline algorithms are, to the best of our knowledge, the only existing implementations for the inconsistency measures in question.
 However, as the result of comparing the SAT and ASP methods is far less predictable (both SAT and ASP are established formalisms for dealing with problems on the first level of the polynomial hierarchy), we examine the two approaches more closely.
-In addition to comparing the overall runtimes of the different approaches, we consider how the runtimes are composed.
-For instance, we inspect how much time the respective SAT/ASP solvers require, or the time it takes to compute the encodings.
-Moreover, we analyze some SAT- and ASP-specific aspects.
-Regarding SAT, we investigate the impact of the choice of search algorithm by comparing the binary search procedure introduced in Section \ref{sec:sat-scheme} with a linear one.
-With regard to ASP, we review the comparison of the previous ASP-based approaches for $\icont$ \citep{kuhlmann2020algorithm,kuhlmann2021algorithms} and the latest one (which is also used in this work) drawn in \citep{kuhlmann2022comparison}.

-To begin with, we outline our experimental setup, including the data sets we compiled, the hardware we used, and a few implementation details in Section \ref{sec:experimental-setup}.
-In Section \ref{sec:baseline-approaches}, we describe the naive baseline algorithms.
-We proceed by presenting our results (Section \ref{sec:results}), and subsequently discussing our findings (Section \ref{sec:discussion}).